Razyapoo/KGBClusteringDocumentation/clustering.md

 <h3 id="extension-of-the-node-common">Extension of the NodeCommon.ts</h3>

-The NodeCommon.ts component is extended with attributes that allow you to set the hierarchy of nodes, namely *parent*, *children*, *hierarchyGroup*, *hierarchyLevel* and their getters.
+The NodeCommon.ts component is extended with attributes that set the hierarchical attributes of a node, namely a parent node, child nodes, a [hierarchical group](#hierarchical-group-glossary), [hierarchical level](#hierarchical-level-glossary) //TODO ?getters? and their getters.

-To check if a node has been expanded and not disappeared during the grouping operation, a new *isMountedInHierarchy* attribute has also been added to indicate if the node is collapsed inside its parent.
+To check if a node has been expanded and disappeared during the [*groupingOfClusters*](#grouping-of-clusters-glossary) operation, a new *isMountedInHierarchy* attribute is also added to indicate if the node is collapsed inside its parent.
+The *true* value indicates that a node is still visible on the graph area and the *false* value indicates that a node was expanded and then collapsed to a parent node during [*groupingOfClusters*](#grouping-of-clusters-glossary) operation in the past.

 <h3 id="extension-of-the-node-group">Extension of the NodeGroup.ts</h3>

-*remove* method is changed to handle node hierarchy.
+The *remove* method is changed to handle node hierarchy.

-<h3 id="extension-of-the-node-view">Extension of the NodeGroup.ts</h3>
+<h3 id="extension-of-the-node-view">Extension of the NodeView.ts</h3>

-*expand* method is changed to handle [child-parent/parent-child relation layout constraint](#child-parent-or-parent-child-layout-constraint).
-At the moment, our implementation only supports [child-parent relationships](#parent-child-or-child-parent-hierarchical-relationship-glossary), but it's easy to add support for [parent-child](#parent-child-or-child-parent-hierarchical-relationship-glossary) as well.
+The *expand* method is changed to handle [child-parent/parent-child relation layout constraint](#child-parent-or-parent-child-layout-constraint).
+At the moment, the implementation only supports [child-parent relationships](#parent-child-or-child-parent-hierarchical-relationship-glossary), but it's easy to add support for [parent-child](#parent-child-or-child-parent-hierarchical-relationship-glossary) as well.

-<h3 id="extension-of-the-view-options">Extension of the NodeGroup.ts</h3>
+<h3 id="extension-of-the-view-options">Extension of the ViewOptions.ts</h3>

-The NodeCommon.ts component is extended with the *isHierarchyView* attribute to indicate if the visual style of the parent node needs to be changed.
-When at least one child node is collapsed within a parent node, its visual style changes so that its label appears at the top and center.
+This component is extended with the *isHierarchyView* attribute to indicate if the visual style of the parent node needs to be changed.
+See [Extension of the GraphAreaStylesheetMixin.ts](#extension-of-the-graphareastylesheetmixin) for more details.

 <h3 id="extension-of-the-cola-layout">Extension of the ColaLayout.ts</h3>

-*onExpansion* method is changed to handle node hierarchy.
+The *onExpansion* method is changed to handle node hierarchy.

 <h3 id="extension-of-the-layouts">Extension of the Layouts.ts</h3>

-Layouts.ts and all its descendant components are extended with *supportsHierarchicalView* and *constraintRulesLoaded* attributes.
+The Layouts.ts and all its descendant components are extended with boolean *supportsHierarchicalView* and *constraintRulesLoaded* attributes.
 The first one indicates whether the layout supports a hierarchical view.
 The *constraintRulesLoaded* attribute indicates whether layout constraints were successfully loaded.

 <h3 id="extension-of-the-layout-manager">Extension of the LayoutManager.ts</h3>

-*switchToLayout* method is extended to handle the case when current layout is changed to another one.
+The *switchToLayout* method is extended to handle the case when the current layout is changed to a different one, so that all loaded constraint rules are preserved.

 <h3 id="extension-of-the-remote-server">Extension of the RemoteServer.ts</h3>

-The RemoteServer.ts component is extended with the requestor receiving layout constraints from the backend server.
+This component is extended with the requestor, which receives layout constraints from the backend server.

 <h3 id="extension-of-the-response-interfaces">Extension of the ResponseInterfaces.ts</h3>

-The ResponseInterfaces.ts component is extended with a new interfaces used for layout constraints received from the backend server.
+This component is extended with a new interfaces used for layout constraints received from the backend server.

 <h3 id="KCluster">KCluster</h3>
 //TODO kClustering